zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 By race or prey or by patriarchy or by (3-7) 2 (vii) 'understanding or Should be used where to go.
 Veneer is one of the other points.
 A certain dimension Thinking The Highness of the Mindfulness Like a Flag Is It Taking Like a Flag Maniyayi says.
-“Ego knows” is “Ego Prayer, Decision-Decisions, Pahanaparina is known in the three knowledge of Gnanaparinawa in a certain heart This is one of the dimensions.
+"Ego knows" is "Ego Prayer, Decision-Decisions, Pahanaparina is known in the three knowledge of Gnanaparinawa in a certain heart This is one of the dimensions.
 (15-9) 2) Veneer
 Kind or Kindly. sees.
 What is the decision of this Gynaparina?
 Know thus